British singer Tom Parker died on March 30, 2022. His wife, Kelsey Hardwick, shared a statement with Instagram followers confirming his death.

-“You know that we’ve both been quiet on social media for a few weeks and it’s time to tell you why,” he captioned a photo alongside wife Kelsey Hardwick.
+“You know that we’ve both been quiet on social media for a few weeks and it’s time to tell you why,” he captioned a photo alongside Kelsey.
 “There’s no easy way to say this but I’ve sadly been diagnosed with a brain tumor and I’m already undergoing treatment.
 We decided, after a lot of thought, that rather than hiding away and trying to keep it a secret, we would do one interview where we could lay out all the details and let everyone know the facts in our own way.”

 The couple spoke with Britain’s OK!
 Magazine, recalling his conversations with doctors.